Updated: January 15th, 2016

 If you have any issues or questions about this Early Access feature, use the Early Access Feature Feedback forum.

 - This article assumes you already have an Engine Yard account.
 If not, see Sign up for an Engine Yard Account.

-- Backup your database or confirm that you have an acceptable database backup.
+- Create an on-demand backup of your database or confirm that you have an acceptable database backup.

 - You must upgrade to the February 13th, 2014 cookbook release.

 You need to enable the Early Access feature before you can participate in the program.

 To enable the ext4 Linux File System Early Access feature